A Lesson to Learn: The Goodyear Tire & Rubber Company (GT)

 Sponsored

+The average price from analysts is $19.22, which is $5.03 above the current price.
 GT currently public float of 280.84M and currently shorts hold a 6.36% ratio of that float.
-Today, the average trading volume of GT was 7.57M shares.
+Today, the average trading volume of GT was 7.54M shares.

 GT’s Market Performance